docherty/parse-migration-to-managed-services/README.md

 - Google Analytics

 ## Other research
-I've created a stack of my current choices on [Stack Share](http://stackshare.io/jmdocherty/parse-replacement-managed-service).
-I'll try to keep this up to date with what I decide to use.
+I've created a stack of my current choices on [Stack Share](http://stackshare.io/docherty/parse-replacement-managed-service).
+I'll try to keep the stack up to date with what I decide to use.
 Helpfully, you can drill down into each category to get a list of alternatives.